NickF0211/F-BSC-TOOL/README.md

-# This is the anonymous repository for F-BSC
+# This is the repository for LEGOS-A

 ### prerequisite:
 1. Python 3.5 and later